Accessibility for Ontarians With Disabilities Act, 2005

 For more information

-For more information about this accessibility plan, or to obtain accessible formats of any of our AODA documents, contact:
+For more information about this accessibility plan, to obtain accessible formats of any of our AODA documents, or copies of our accessibility compliance reports, contact:

 Toll Free: 1-800-387-5422 or 1-866-746-5291